Undergraduate Awards & Scholarships

 - A digital photograph or film clip of a creative project

 In addition to the project itself, the student must submit an accompanying paragraph, not to exceed 200 words, that explains how the project focuses on one of the aims of women and gender studies—

 - To explore the social construction of gender

-- To provide feminist and/or gender analyses of established disciplinary content or methodology
+- To provide feminist, gender, or queer analyses of established disciplinary content or methodology

-- To develop theories and methodologies of feminist or gender analysis
+- To develop theories and methodologies of feminist, gender, or queer analysis

 Judging: The WGST Awards Committee will evaluate research and creative projects based on the quality of the work and its capacity to deepen our understanding of women and gender studies.
 The Award winner will be announced at the annual WGST spring garden party.

 Process: To be considered for the award, submissions must be sent no later than Friday, March 27th, 2020.

 Previous Priscilla Tate Prize Winners

 2019: Sarah Davis, “To the Church in Burleson”